 American Indian Histories and Cultures

 Why use it?
-Search collection on American Indian history in the United States, Canada, and Mexico.
+Resources on American Indian history in the United States, Canada, and Mexico

-Access: Available on networked computers on the MSU campus in Bozeman and via the proxy server.
+Access: Available on networked computers on the MSU Bozeman campus.
+Access is also available off campus to students, staff, and faculty with a current NetID and password.
 Unlimited number of simultaneous users.

 Vendor: Adam Matthew Digital

 Subjects: History, Native American Studies, Native American Studies Core

 - Related Databases:

 - American West: Sources from the Everett D. Graff Collection

 - North American Indian Thought and Culture